Gray Whale Watching (December - May)

 The annual gray whale migration, one of the world's most magnificent and accessible wildlife spectacles, is underway.
 Each year approximately 15,000 of an estimated total population of 17,500 gray whales swim south from Arctic feeding grounds, en route to their Baja California breeding and calving grounds.

 During each whale watching cruise our expert naturalists give talks on gray whales and the conservation efforts which brought them back from near extinction.
-These exciting and educational whale watching cruises are held on board motorized diesel vessels, from San Francisco (6 hours), and Half Moon Bay (3 1/2 hours) every Saturday, Sunday and select Fridays from December through mid-May.
+These exciting and educational whale watching cruises are held on board motorized diesel vessels, from Half Moon Bay (3 1/2 hours) every Saturday and Sunday from December through mid-May.

-Age Restrictions: Age minimum 10; an adult must accompany youths under 15.
+Age Restrictions: Age minimum 8; an adult must accompany children under 15.